Docs

 Two-Way Signal Mapping

 The read-only map() method described above creates a derived signal that updates when the source changes, but changes to the derived signal don’t propagate back.
-For two-way binding scenarios where you need changes to flow in both directions, use the two-way mapping variants.
+For two-way binding scenarios where you need changes to flow in both directions, use bindValue() with separate getter and setter arguments.

 This is particularly useful when binding a form field to a property of a complex object stored in a signal.
 For example, binding a checkbox directly to the done property of a Todo record.